cykod/Quintus-website/public/guide/scenes.md

     Q.stage(0); // always returns stage 0
     Q.stage(1); // always return stage 1

-`Q.stage()` might return a null object if that stage doesn't exist, so beware.
+`Q.stage()` might return an undefined object if that stage doesn't exist, so beware.

 ## Inserting objects into a stage